Code-Institute-Submissions/DavidJPWard-blogject_JanResub/README.md

 ### known bugs
 creating a post with the same name will generate a duplicate slug which will lead to an error. a fix would be to validate the title to make it unique or change how slugs are generated.

+having an empty user profile picture value should show a placeholder user image instead of nothing

-many thanks to my mentor marcel, for his guidance throughout this project as well as the code institute tutor team.
+Many thanks to my mentor Marcel, for his guidance throughout this project as well as the code institute tutor team.